 Why it’s so awesome: Everyone needs a break from the city sometimes and the Royal Botanic Gardens in Melbourne will give you the rest you need.
 These gardens contain more than 8,500 species of plants, lush lawns and pristine water features, which all make it the best place in the city to sit down and revitalize.

 Why it’s so awesome: Melbourne is a busy modern city, but it still has its alternative side and the center of that is Brunswick Street.
 This is where you’ll find shops, people, cafes and restaurants that are all a bit different.
-The vibe is determinedly bohemian, and you’ll find everything from great second-hand bookstores to the best vintage clothes shops in the city.
+The vibe is determinedly bohemian, and you’ll find everything from great second-hand bookstores to the best vintage clothes shops.

 What to do there: Make sure that you check out the vintage clothes shops.
 Melbourne is famous for them and there are several of them in this area.
 Try Vintage Sole, Yesteryear Vintage Clothing and Hunter Gatherer just to name a few.
 And other than that, just wander and see what you can find.
 This is a great place for people watching too as the vibe is relaxed and cool and attracts that kind of crowd too.

 Why it’s so awesome: Spending time at the Curtain House is like seeing all of Melbourne in one shot.
 This house has six floors of interesting, amazing and weird shops that have become famous for their variety.
+The only reason you’ll need to hide your money while traveling in Melbourne is here because of the risk that you’ll spend all of it in one go.
 You’ll find a specialist bookshop, hairdressers, restaurants and the best bars in the city all packed in together.

 What to do there: Explore of course!
 Have a haircut, look for books and clothes and make sure you check out the bar and band room at the famous Toff in Town.
 When you’re tired, you can get a meal and spend the rest of the night at the Rooftop Bar, overlooking the city.
 In fact, if you don’t have much time in Melbourne, you can get a pretty good snapshot of the whole city just by spending a day in this building.